Used The Sims 3: Pets for Windows? Share your experience and help other users.

 Meaningful new interactions

 The Sims 3: Pets enriches daily interactions by adding layers of spontaneity and life to each household.
 Pets can dig holes, destroy furniture, cuddle with Sims, chase objects, or explore the neighborhood freely.
-Special traits and moodlets influence pet behavior and relationships, evolving over time.
+Special traits and moodlets influence pet behavior and relationships, evolving.
 This makes pets feel like natural, emotional extensions of the family rather than passive add-ons to the game.

 Horseback riding is a standout feature, especially in the game’s rural settings where open landscapes support free rides, training routines, and equestrian competitions.
 The addition of pet-related careers, such as police work for dogs or racing for horses, introduces fresh ways to develop skills and earn income.
 Animal shelters and adoption services further enrich the community dynamic, enhancing immersion with a more interconnected neighborhood experience.